-If you are temporarily traveling within California, but are outside of your Primary Care Physician Service Area, if possible you should call Shield Concierge at the number provided on the back page of this booklet for assistance in receiving Urgent Services through a Blue Shield of California provider.
-You may also locate a Blue Shield provisiting vider by our web site www.blueshieldca.com.
+If you are temporarily traveling within California, but are outside of your Primary Care Physician Service Area, if possible you should call Customer Service at the number provided on the back page of this booklet for assistance in receiving Urgent Services through a Blue Shield of California provider.
+You may also locate a Blue Shield provider bv visiting our web site www.blueshieldca.com.
 However, you are not required to use a Blue Shield of California provider to receive Urgent Services; you may use any California provider.